a0x8o/airflow/docs/apache-airflow-providers-google/operators/cloud/dataflow.rst

   This is the fastest way to start a pipeline, but because of its frequent problems with system dependencies, it may cause problems.
 See: :ref:`howto/operator:DataflowCreateJavaJobOperator`, :ref:`howto/operator:DataflowCreatePythonJobOperator` for more detailed information.
+  Developer can also create a pipeline by passing its structure in a JSON format and then run it to create a Job.
+  See: :ref:`howto/operator:DataflowCreatePipelineOperator` and :ref:`howto/operator:DataflowRunPipelineOperator`
+  for more detailed information.
 - **Templated pipeline**: The programmer can make the pipeline independent of the environment by preparing a template that will then be run on a machine managed by Google.
 This way, changes to the environment won't affect your pipeline.
 There are two types of the templates: